Majd-Yahia/qpros-dashboard/README.md

 # User Dashboard
-This project has a minimal dashboard with nextjs for user authentication and is used with [Server Side](https://github.com/Majd-Yahia/qpros-server)
+This project has a minimal dashboard with NextJs for user authentication and is used with [Server Side](https://github.com/Majd-Yahia/qpros-server)
 # Table of Contents
 - Prerequisites
 - Installation